-Classical Condition- Neutral stimulus and naturally occurring stimulus are paired together in classical conditioning so that the neutral stimulus solicits the same response as the natural stimulus for the control.
+Classical Condition: Neutral and naturally occurring stimuli are paired together in classical conditioning so that the neutral stimulus solicits the same response as the natural stimulus for the control.
 The naturally occurring stimulus will need not be present once conditioning occurs for the neutral stimulus to bring about the response.
-This neutral stimulus is now called a conditioned stimulus while the behavior learned is called a conditioned response.
+This neutral stimulus is now called a conditioned stimulus, while the behavior learned is called a conditioned response.

-Operant Conditioning- Punishment and reinforcement tactics are used in operant conditioning.
+Operant Conditioning: Punishment and reinforcement tactics are used in operant conditioning.
 Using operant conditioning, the person makes an association between desired and undesired behaviors through consequences.
 When the desired behavior is present, reinforcement is used to make it more likely for the behavior to occur again.
 This tactic is usually done through a reward or praise.
-When an undesirable behavior is presented, punishment is used to make it more likely the behavior will not occur again.
+When an undesirable behavior is presented, punishment is used to make the behavior more likely not to occur again.
 Operant conditioning is a very popular mode of psychology used in parenting.

 What You Need To Know About The Conditioning Process

 One of the most famous experiments involving classical conditioning was Ivan Pavlov’s experiment with dogs.
 In this experiment, Pavlov proved that conditioning is successful through association.
-The basis of the Pavlov dog experiment was to associate food, which initiates a salivary response naturally, with a bell chime and then a lab coat.
-The dogs were taught to associate both the bell sound and a lab coat with being fed which made the dogs salivate at the site of both unnatural stimulus.
+The basis of the Pavlov dog experiment was to associate food, which naturally initiates a salivary response, with a bell chime and a lab coat.
+The dogs were taught to associate both the bell sound and a lab coat with being fed, which made the dogs salivate at the site of both unnatural stimuli.

-The first part of conditioning is to establish response and then strengthen that response.
-Many factors can affect this process including prominence and timing of the stimulus.
-If the prominence of the stimulus or timing is not just so, the conditioning cannot occur.
+Conditioning involves establishing and then strengthening a response.
+Many factors can affect this process, including the prominence and timing of the stimulus.
+If the prominence of the stimulus or timing is not just so, conditioning cannot occur.
 Conditioning is also only achieved if the presentation of the stimulus is consistent every time.

 Consistency can become a big problem with behavioral conditioning.
-Operant conditioning is most heavily affected by consistency because the reward or punishment must be presented with every instance of the behavior is conditioned.
+Operant conditioning is most heavily affected by consistency because the reward or punishment must be presented with every instance of the behavior being conditioned.
 Without this consistency, the conditioned response cannot be learned.
-Associations can disappear, also known as extinction when conditioning is not consistent.
+Associations can disappear, also known as extinction, when conditioning is inconsistent.
 If a behavior has been conditioned for a long period, however, the extinction of the behavior will occur more slowly.

 How To Use Reinforcement Schedules With Conditioning

-One way to remain consistent in your conditioning is to execute a reinforcement schedule.
-This means that every time a desirable behavior is presented, the reinforcement will occur, usually through reward.
+One way to maintain conditioning consistency is to execute a reinforcement schedule.
+This means that every time a desirable behavior is presented, reinforcement will occur, usually through reward.
 To be consistent in reinforcement, the rewards must be continuous.
 As the behaviors are instilled, however, the reinforcement may become only partial.
 The use of partial reinforcement means that the behavior is not always rewarded or may be rewarded after a period.
 This schedule makes it possible for the behavior to continue without immediate reinforcement.

 Therapeutic Techniques Of Behavioral Psychology

-Aversion Therapy- Undesired behaviors are paired with the aversive stimulus in this therapy technique that reduces unwanted behavior.
-This type of therapy can be used with addictions such as alcoholism.
-A medication is taken that makes the alcoholic very ill as soon as they take a drink.
-This conditions the patient to no longer want to drink because they are expecting an unpleasant outcome every time they try to drink.
-This therapy technique can also be used to stop other habits such as nail-biting.
-If when biting your nails, the experience is made unpleasant each time, eventually the nail-biter will quit biting their nails.
+Aversion Therapy: Undesired behaviors are paired with the aversive stimulus in this therapy technique that reduces unwanted behavior.
+Aversion therapy can be used with addictions such as alcoholism.
+Someone with alcoholism takes a pill that makes them very ill as soon as they take a drink.
+This conditions the patient to no longer want to drink because they expect an unpleasant outcome whenever they try to.
+This therapy technique can also stop other habits, such as nail-biting or smoking.

-Systematic Desensitization- This type of therapy is often used to treat phobias.
-A patient will write down their fears, and the therapist will teach the individual how to relax while being faced with that fear.
-John Watson was able to use this technique to create fear while Mary Cover Jones later used it to erase fear.
-Patients focus on learning how to regulate their emotions and relax to reduce the fear response.
+Systematic Desensitization: This type of therapy is often used to treat phobias.
+A patient will write down their fears, and the behavior therapist will teach the individual how to relax while being faced with that fear.
+In systematic desensitization, patients focus on learning how to control their emotions and relax to reduce the fear response.

-Modeling- Behaviors are learned through observation when using modeling.
+Modeling: Behaviors are learned through observation when using modeling.
 Albert Bandura proved that modeling is a significant way of learning behaviors during childhood.
 His doll experiment developed the social learning theory.
-This theory does not use reward or punishment however and leans on observation of the environment to shape behavior.
+However, this theory does not use reward or punishment and leans on observing the environment to shape behavior.

-Contingency Management- Therapist, teachers, and employers often use the contingency management technique to shape behavior.
+Contingency Management: Therapists, teachers, and employers often use the contingency management technique to shape behavior.
 Using this method, the authority figure draws up a contract between themselves and the other person that describes the desired behaviors and goals the authority figure is expecting.
-These types of arrangements put pressure on the other party to conform to those expectations because they are the rules.
-This also outlines exactly what the rewards and consequences will be such as getting a raise or earning a suspension.
+These arrangements pressure the other party to conform to those expectations because they are the rules.
+This also outlines the rewards and consequences, such as getting a raise or earning a suspension.

 Psychiatric Disorders Treated With Behavioral Psychology